GUIDED • 1/2 Day • €25 PER PERSON

 - Rustic Bread – Whether prepared using whole-grain wheat flour or gluten-free corn flour, the result is always delicious!

-Prices vary depending on group sizes, so please contact us for more details.
-When you write, please let us know if you have any dietary restrictions, allergies, or preferences.
+Please let us know if you have any dietary restrictions, allergies, or preferences.

 2 People – €25 Per Person

 Please note: we require a 2 person minimum to book this tour.